dib-lab/2020-paper-sourmash-gather/manuscript.md

 The accurate assignment of genomes and taxonomy to metagenome data is a significant challenge in microbiome studies.
-Here we describe _Scaled MinHash_, an extension of MinHash sketching that permits rapid and accurate compositional analysis of shotgun metagenome data sets using k-mers.
-We implement this approach in the sourmash software, which supports large-scale Jaccard containment searches across all 700,000 currently available microbial reference genomes.
+Here we describe _Scaled MinHash_, an extension of MinHash k-mer sketching that permits rapid and accurate compositional analysis of shotgun metagenome data sets.
+We implement this approach in the sourmash software, in order to support large-scale Jaccard containment searches across all 700,000 currently available microbial reference genomes.
 We then approach shotgun metagenome compositional analysis as a min-set-cover problem, i.e. as a problem of finding the minimal collection of reference genomes for a metagenome.
 We implement a greedy approximate solution using _Scaled MinHash_.
 Finally, we show that by linking genomes to their taxonomy, we can provide a lightweight and precise method for taxonomic classification of metagenome content.  sourmash is available as open source under the BSD 3-Clause license at github.com/dib-lab/sourmash/.